caeruleum00/FaceRecognition/README.md

   pip install -r requirments.txt

 ## Codes
-> Training
+### Training
-training
 Downlad IMDB-WIKI dataset (face only from https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/.
 + AgeDB

 Unzip them under ./data or others path.
 Pre-process each images in dataset and package it in a rec file.
 You can first train on imdb, then fine tune on wiki dataset.
 Train MobileNet 0.25X on a GPU such as GTX-1080Ti according to the following command

 CUDA_VISIBLE_DEVICES='0' python -u train.py --data-dir $DATA_DIR --prefix './models/model' --network m1 --multiplier 0.25 --per-batch-size 128 --lr 0.01 --lr-steps '10000' --ckpt 2
 Instead, you can edit train.sh and run sh ./train.sh to train your models.

-> Testing
+### Testing
 Download the ESSH model from BaiduCloud or GoogleDrive and place it in ./ssh-model/.
 Here: https://drive.google.com/drive/folders/1eX_i0iZxZTMyJ4QccYd2F4x60GbZqQQJ?usp=drive_open
 You can use python test.py to test the pre-trained models or your own models.